slsu0424/slsu0424.github.io/_pages/about.md

 <p>I am passionate about technologies that will change the way data is used in healthcare.
 Yet I believe it is more important to critically examine how and where such technology should be used.
 As I've often heard over the years, medicine is an art and not a science.
 It's what makes the field of healthcare technology so unique.</p>

-<p>Continuing advances in computing enable us to reimagine healthcare, and I dream of a future for better healthcare innovation and patient outcomes.</p>
+<p>Advances in computing will enable us to reimagine healthcare, and I dream of a future for better healthcare innovation and patient outcomes.</p>

 <p>All views represented here are my own.</p>